plantingspace/plantingspace.github.io/mangrove.md

       * people willing to write a review have to decide each time on which platform to leave their opinion
       * each platform attracts a limited demographic, leading to potential biases
   * **Reviewer exploitation**: users provide reviews freely, yet the data is owned and capitalized on by the platform, while users' privacy is invaded for market insight analysis - by consumer product marketeers, as well as by political campaigns

   * **Intransparency**: the data as well as the algorithms that compute the rating and determine which reviews are shown and which are deleted, are not open to the public
       * lack of control for the public over what happens with the data
       * possibility of censorship
       * possibility that reviews are lost forever if the platform gets closed down
   * **Barriers for innovation**: closed-source data disallows creators to create new and useful tools; high barriers for leveraging this rich information

-We believe the ability of people to share  freely their insights, assessments and opinions on anything that is public will gain importance for protecting a free society that is upholding human rights.
+We believe the ability of people to articulate and share freely their insights, assessments and opinions on anything that is public, is core to a free and evolved society.
 Large corporations are gaining power and are increasingly hard to control.
 Marketeers and even political campaigns are using insights from the vast amount of personal data to manipulate the choices people make.
-Individuals and communities need to have a way to share information and coordinate freely in order to be able to create a counter-balance, and to be able to navigate the increasingly complex space of choices we all have today.
+Individuals and communities need to have a way to share information and coordinate freely in order to be able to create a counter-balance.
+With this tool, open to all, people can help each other to navigate and shape the increasingly complex space of choices we all have today.

-# Mangrove as a solution to this problem
+# What is Mangrove

-Mangrove aims at providing an infrastructure that will allow anyone to capture and leverage insights, assessments, opinions in form of reviews in an [open data set](https://en.wikipedia.org/wiki/Open_data).
+Mangrove is a non-profit initiative to provide an infrastructure that will allow anyone to capture insights, assessments, opinions in form of reviews in an [open data set](https://en.wikipedia.org/wiki/Open_data).
 The provided tools will allow reading, writing, and aggregating reviews.
 Businesses will be able to integrate Mangrove in their websites.
 It should allow individuals, businesses, research groups, or government agencies to leverage this rich and valuable data freely.
-The project does not pursue a profit goal.

 Its **main design principles** (see more below) include
 * decentralization